redis/docs/content/integrate/prometheus-with-redis-enterprise/_index.md

 {{<image filename="images/rs/grafana-prometheus.png" alt="Graphic showing how Prometheus and Grafana collect and display data from a Redis Enterprise Cluster.
 Prometheus collects metrics from the Redis Enterprise cluster, and Grafana queries those metrics for visualization.">}}

 In each cluster, the metrics_exporter process exposes Prometheus metrics on port 8070.
+Redis Enterprise version 7.8.2 introduces a preview of the new metrics stream engine that exposes the v2 Prometheus scraping endpoint at https://<IP>:8070/v2.

 ## Quick start